-Austria has a general image of being an expensive country for tourism.
-Vienna is one of the most expensive European capitals and winter vacation in the Austrian Alps is famous among the rich.
-However, when talking about studying abroad in Austria, the first thing that shocks people from all over the world is that it is actually free for students coming from the European Union and European Economic Area!
+However, when talking about studying abroad in Austria, the first thing that shocks people from all over the world is that it is actually free for students coming from the European Union (EU), the European Economic Area (EEA), and Switzerland.

 1. University tuition fees in Austrian universities

-Within Austria, you can enrol in public or private universities, colleges and universities of applied sciences.
+In Austria, you can enrol in various higher education institutions, like public or private universities, colleges, and Universities of Applied Sciences.

 Free universities in Austria

-Here are examples of free-tuition universities in Austria for EU/EEA students:
+Here are several examples of free-tuition universities in Austria for EU/EEA students:

 - WU (Vienna University of Economics and Business)